-If you’re interested in the art of the ancient Romans, you can’t skip this museum.
-It’s relatively small museum just up the hill at the end of the Forum and holds mostly decorative arts that would have been in Roman homes.
+If you're interested in the art of the ancient Romans, you can't skip this museum on the Capitoline Hill above the Forum.
+It's relatively small museum just up the hill at the end of the Forum, and holds mostly decorative arts that would have been in Roman home in ancient times.
 Reliefs, busts, statues, frescoes, and mosaics.
-They’re all there.
+They're all there.

 The Churches of Rome you should see

 Santa Cecilia in Trastevere